 - Down draft paint booths are generally the painter’s preference.
 It provides the most debris free finish.
 Air comes in through the intake plenum whether heated or not, drops down over the product and exhausts through a pit or series of pits in the floor.
 The exhaust air is carried away from the booth and then up into the atmosphere.
 This design is usually preferred the most because potentially dirty air travels the least amount of distance across the product.

 You need make up air for your booth whether it is ambient air brought in through a louver system or via a makeup air unit.
 Heated make up air is optional but at times a necessity depending upon the product being finished.
 It may also be required in order to keep the work place equalized in pressure and within workable temperatures.

 Powder coating is optional but it does make for a nice looking piece of equipment in the shop.
 It also helps the equipment maintain its look longer.
-Some other less expensive options are to coat the booth with an acid based primer which can be purchased from your local paint supplier for a few hundred dollars.

 Changing your paint booth filters is the best preventative maintenance you can do on your paint booth.
 Paint build up inside the exhaust ducts, on the fan and damper cap can cause many problems such as overloading motors.
 Being diligent with filter changes is critical to extending the life of your paint booth equipment.

 Having our spray booths Third-Party Listed insures that the booths are built to the manufacturing code covering spray booths.
 Please note that there are other codes that need to be met for installation such as mechanical, electrical, and fire suppression.

 CFM airflow inside an open face, cross flow, and semi downdraft booth is figured at H x W x 100 FPM across the face of the booth.
 CFM on a side discharge or true downdraft is figured at W x L x 50 FPM.